 Judi Yazzolino, Development Director

-Judi Yazzolino just started at the Food Bank in April of 2013.
-She’s a long time West Seattleite and is very excited to be working and giving back to her own community.
-Judi’s entire career has been in the radio broadcast industry and most recently was the National Sales Manager for a cluster of 5 radio stations here in Seattle and finds it incredibly refreshing to work in the non-profit sector.
-Having been a volunteer fundraiser for the majority of her career she is looking forward to using all of her knowledge to benefit the Food Bank.
-She loves spending time with family and friends, skiing, traveling and walking Alki .
+Judi Yazzolino is a long time West Seattleite and is very excited to be working and giving back to her own community.
+Judi’s entire career has been in the radio broadcast/advertising industry and most recently was the National Sales Manager for a cluster of 5 radio stations here in Seattle.
+She finds it incredibly refreshing to work in the non-profit sector.
+Having been a volunteer fundraiser for various non-profits for the majority of her career, she is looking forward to using all of her knowledge to benefit the Food Bank.
+Her passions are hanging out with family and friends, skiing, traveling and walking Alki.

 Lester Yuh, Operations Manager